-Oral presentations by students, in addition to the poster sessions, are open to all attendees.
+Oral presentations by students and post-docs, in addition to the poster sessions, are open to all attendees.

 Students and post-docs will have an opportunity to meet with our invited speakers during lunch.

-Continental breakfast will be served and poster set up will begin at 8:00 a.m. on May 15, 2019.
+Continental breakfast will be served and poster set up will begin at 8:00 a.m. in Spring, 2021.

 Our conference will be hosted at the Jacobs School of Medicine and Biomedical Sciences.

-Two post-docs will have the opportunity to present 12-minute talks during this conference.
+Two post-docs and three students will have the opportunity to present 12-minute talks during this conference.
 Speakers will be selected by the scientific review committee based on submitted abstracts.

 General registration is $90.
 Undergraduate and graduate student registration is $45.